sonictruth/vr-dos/README.md

 http://sonictruth.github.io/vr-dos/

-This is an experimental "PC running DOS" emulator inside a VR environment.
+This is an experimental emulator for a "PC running DOS" within a VR environment.

-The VR environment was built using Three.js and the emulator is rendered inside the world using CanvasTexture.
+The VR environment was constructed using Three.js, and the emulator was rendered within this world using CanvasTexture.
+The main challenge was achieving good FPS, as the main thread required a significant amount of CPU for VR rendering.

-To achive proper fps (main thread needs a lot of cpu for VR rendering) I modified js-dos to be able to compile it as a Web Worker.
+Therefore, I modified JS-Dos to enable its compilation as a Web Worker.

 ![](demo.gif)

 ## Keys

-On PC you can use your keyboard to control the emulator and mouse to look around.
+You can use your keyboard to control the emulator on your PC, and your mouse to look around.

-On mobile you can use the top right virtual keys.
+You can use the virtual keys at the top right on mobile.

-In VR this are the default mappings (tested with Oculus Quest):
+These are the default mappings in VR (tested with Oculus Quest):

 0: [Key.Enter], // Trigger